-ONN Center for Land Use Education and Research, CTDEEP, RiverCOG stations, where it can be collocated with a strong mixture of employment and recreational uses and provide ready access to larger employment centers.
+CONN Center for Land Use Education and Research, CTDEEP, RiverCOG to larger employment centers.

 Housing in a mixed-use environment with multi-modal transportation access is preferable younger populations and more supportive of seniors, providing a draw for those groups to live in the region.
 It is also central to the issue of equity.
 In areas where vehicle ownership rates may be low, providing transit options allow those without cars or those who do not drive the ability to live in the region.
 Further, the impacts of increasing gas and car prices disparately impact lower income individuals, making proximity to reliable alternative modes of transportation critical.
 Increasing housing opportunity with access to a broad range of transportation alternatives will be important to attract a wider diversity of residents across a range of incomes.